 Types of boardroom and shareholder dispute

-Anticipating disputes and catering for them in advance
+Anticipating boardroom and shareholder disputes and catering for them in advance

 Articles or agreements usually say that in the event of a dispute mediation should be used first.
 Mediation, using an independent neutral, can help avoid a dispute escalating and do away with the posturing and position taking which can get in the way of a solution which protects the business and kills the harmful dispute.
 If mediation fails, the articles or agreement may also set out a mechanism for the shareholders to part company.
 Common examples are for the aggrieved shareholder to have the right to require the others to buy them out at a fair price; or each side must offer to buy the other out, and the one offering the highest price can buy out the shares of the other.